dirtyhawk/stata-integration/README.md

 1. ask for some information regarding the Stata environment it is faced with (installation path, Stata version, etc);
 2. apply a workaround which fixes an issue where all menu icons in Stata's GUI are missing in modern Linux distributions; this is done by manually downloading and building older variants of `zlib` (1.2.3) and `libpng` (1.6.2) as well as a prior version of `libpng` (1.2.59); details on why this might be necessary can be found [here on Statalist](http://www.statalist.org/forums/forum/general-stata-discussion/general/2199-linux-stata-bug-libpng-on-newer-opensuse-possibly-other-distributions); the blueprint for the installation procedure has been sketched from [this script on BitBucket](https://bitbucket.org/vilhuberl/stata-png-fix) by [Lars Vilhuber](https://www.vilhuber.com/lars/); this workaround is no longer required with modern Stata versions, as version 16 or younger bundles all necessary libraries within its installation;
 3. install an application menu entry for Stata's windowed and console variant;
-4. install all mimetypes relevant to Stata (.do, .dta, .smcl, .gph, .stpr, .stsem);
+4. install all mimetypes relevant to Stata (.do, .dta, .dtas, .smcl, .gph, .stpr, .stsem);
 5. install file-type associations for each newly installed mimetype to Stata;
 6. install Stata icons for the application menu entry as well as each mimetype in several sizes;
 7. make Stata the default application for opening the newly installed mimetypes for each user requested